-Enterprise messaging apps will also have secure sign-on mechanisms, such as multi-factor authentication or the ability to connect with your single sign-on provider.
+Secure communication apps for the enterprise will also have secure sign-on mechanisms, such as multi-factor authentication or the ability to connect with your single sign-on provider.
 This means only the people who should have access to your company’s communications do.
 With consumer apps, there is no way to control access to outsiders or remove people from conversations after they’ve left the company.

 One final security difference is that with enterprise apps, business own their data, rather than Facebook or GroupMe owning all the data.
 If you were to use a consumer app, you’d have no protection from policy changes that put your company’s data at risk.

 Administrative control is a great benefit when it comes to ensuring effective communication at work.
 Effective communication is vital to employee and company success, so much so that it is a leading indicator of financial performance.

 When you enlist an enterprise messaging app rather than a consumer one, you can manage team communications from an admin counsel to ensure communication flows freely through the organization.